-A legally binding written document of agreement between two parties approved by both sides’ solicitors, and setting out the agreed terms by which both sides are committed to proceed to completion.
+A legally binding written document of agreement between two parties approved by both sides’ solicitors and setting out the agreed terms by which both sides are committed to proceeding to completion.

 This occurs when two parties have made an offer on the same house, usually at the same price.
-The vendor will sell to whichever party exchanges contracts first.
+The vendor will sell to whichever party exchanges the contract first.

 A flat or apartment that has been created by the subdivision of a larger property.

-Is either taken to mean the act of transferring ownership of a property, or alternatively the legal document which effects the transfer.
+Either the act of transferring property ownership or the legal document which affects the transfer.

-The legal process surrounding the transfer of ownership of a property from buyer to seller.
+The legal process surrounding the transfer of ownership of a property from the buyer to the seller.

 The charge made by a solicitor or conveyancer for undertaking the legal process necessary for the transfer of ownership of a property.